What Is the RADIUS Protocol and How Does It Work?

 Pros and Cons of RADIUS Authentication

-- Granular Access Controls: Customizable role-based access lets you keep private data secure.
+• Granular Access Controls: Customizable role-based access helps keep private data secure.

-- Centralized Authentication Management: Between RADIUS servers and user databases, admins have a trustworthy source for authentication.
+• Centralized Authentication Management: Between RADIUS servers and user databases, admins have a trustworthy way to authenticate users and track data.

-- On-Premise Hardware: On-prem Radius typically requires additional hardware, plus installation and maintenance.
+• On-Premises Hardware: On-prem RADIUS typically requires additional hardware, plus installation and maintenance.
+You can avoid this challenge with cloud-based managed RADIUS.

-- Reliability: RADIUS uses a connectionless protocol called User Datagram Protocol.
-It’s faster than connect-based protocols but can be inconsistent.
+• Reliability: RADIUS uses a connectionless protocol called User Datagram Protocol.
+It’s faster than connection-based protocols but can be inconsistent.
 Choose the right authentication type (like EAP-TLS) to improve reliability.

 Credential-Based vs. Certificate-Based Authentication

-Within RADIUS protocol, you must choose between credential-based and certificate-based authentication.
+Within the RADIUS protocol, you must choose between credential-based and certificate-based authentication.

 Certificate-based authentication, or passwordless authentication, is more modern and secure.
 However, certificate management can be cumbersome, and improper management creates vulnerabilities.
 Working with a managed service provider solves these issues.